braxtonhall/braxtonhall.github.io/md/playlists/youll-always-be-uncomfortable/README.md

 see you eventually :)

+> this playlist was made for Sydney
+> when we first met
+>
+> she said she didn't know any 80s pop classics
+>
+> I always resort to music and playlists
+> when I don't know what to say
+>
+> "get to know someone"
+> is too abstract
+>
+> "make a playlist"
+> is perfectly small, actionable, and insignificant
+>
+> enjoy the pictures from Taiwan

+text written 2020 april 15

 ## track list

 1. "Bizarre Love Triangle - Shep Pettibone 12" Remix" by New Order; Stephen Morris